 If you have NightStar icons on your desktop, remove them before proceeding with the installation.
 After installation is complete, reinstall the icons using the following command when logged in as your normal user:

 /usr/lib/NightStar/bin/install icons

 3.2.1.
-Network Installation for CentOS and Red Hat
+Network Installation

-Network installation is accomplished via YUM repositories hosted on redhawk.ccur.com using the nuu or yum command. nuu is Concurrent's Network Update and installation Utility.
+Network installation is accomplished using NUU, Concurrent's Network Update and installation Utility.